sravya-malireddy/CMOS-Inverter-Design/README.md

 ## Documentation
-Detailed project documentation is available in the docs/ directory.
+Detailed project documentation is available in the docs.

 Project Report
 Presentation